Sydsvenskan/node-asset-versions/README.md

 # Asset Versions

-CLI and helper methods for our asset versions
+CLI and helper methods for asset versioning.
+Includes support for Webpack chunking.

-## Requirements

-Requires at least Node.js 6.x

 ## Installation